eeditiones/jinks-templates/README.md

-# A Templating Library in Plain XQuery

-eXist's HTML templating is only usable for HTML, but for app generation tasks we needed a library, which is able to process both, XML/HTML and plain text files.
-The module was inspired by other templating languages like [nunjucks](https://mozilla.github.io/nunjucks/) or *jsx*, but uses the full power of XPath for expressions.
-It was also designed to be backwards-compatible with the simpler templating syntax TEI Publisher uses within ODD, further extending the possibilities available within the `pb:template` element in ODD.

-Instead of being entirely based on regular expressions, the templating module implements a parser generating an abstract syntax tree (AST) in XML.
-The AST is then compiled into XQuery code, which - when executed - produces the final output.
+# Jinks Templates

+A modern templating engine for eXist-db that brings the full power of XPath and XQuery to template processing.
+Built for flexibility and performance, Jinks Templates handles HTML, XML, CSS, XQuery, and plain text files with a unified syntax.

+## Overview

+Jinks Templates was developed as the core templating engine for _Jinks_, the new app generator for _TEI Publisher_.
+It extends beyond eXist's older HTML templating capabilities to provide a comprehensive solution for any templating task in the eXist ecosystem.

+## Key Features

+**🎯 Universal Processing** - Handle any file type with a single templating engine

+**⚡ Native XPath/XQuery** - Use familiar XPath expressions directly in templates

+**🏗️ Robust Architecture** - AST-based parsing and compilation for better performance

+**📝 Frontmatter Support** - Extend template context with embedded configuration

+**🔧 Developer Experience** - Familiar syntax inspired by Nunjucks and JSX

+## Architecture

+Jinks Templates employs a sophisticated two-stage processing pipeline:

+1. **Parser** - Converts templates into an XML-based Abstract Syntax Tree
+2. **Compiler** - Transforms the AST into optimized XQuery code

+This architecture delivers superior performance, comprehensive error handling, and enhanced debugging capabilities compared to traditional regex-based solutions.

 ## Expressions

 The template syntax is similar to [nunjucks](https://mozilla.github.io/nunjucks/) or [jinja](https://jinja.palletsprojects.com/en/3.1.x/templates/), but uses the host language for all expressions, therefore giving users the full power of XPath/XQuery.

-The templating is passed a context map, which should containing all the information necessary for processing the template expressions.
+The templating is passed a context map, which should contain all the information necessary for processing the template expressions.
 The entire context map can be accessed via variable `$context`.
 Additionally, each top-level property in the context map is made available as an XQuery variable.
 So if you have a context map like

 ```xquery
 map {